Calling Card

 Outputs collated:

 So there you have it, a 100 calling cards produced for the company.
-And it only took about 2 seconds on my machine!
+And it only took a few seconds on my machine!